 Field Identification Tips for Scaups

 For the best results, try to observe several different birds in the same flock, as scaups are social birds that can congregate in large numbers.
-Examining resting birds will reveal the best identification characteristics, and checking birds from different angles will give a better overall comparison between the species.
+Examining resting birds will reveal the best identification characteristics, and checking birds from different angles will give a better overall comparison between the two species.

 Even with the most careful observation, it is not always possible to be positive about scaup identification.
 With practice, however, birders can be reasonably confident about which scaups they see.